MA in English (Literature)

 - (for foreign students from non-English speaking countries) a TOEFL score of 600 or higher (or a score of 250 or higher on the Computerized TOEFL) and a score of 5 on the Test of Written English; and

-- At least one course must primarily address British literature and at least one course must primarily address American literature;
+- at least one course on their transcript must primarily address British literature and at least one course must primarily address American literature.

 Application Materials Required by the English Department for All Applicants

 In addition to the materials that must be sent directly to the Office of Graduate Studies as outlined in "Application Materials Required by the University" (below), students must also send to the English M.A.
 Graduate Coordinator in the English Department additional material by the application deadline.

 Before submitting the materials, please check with the English Department website (http//www.csus.edu/engl/) for updates and specific deadlines.

 Please have the following material delivered to the English Department directly and addressed to the English M.A.
 Coordinator:

 - Personal statement of no more than 300-500 words.
 The personal statement should discuss the applicant's interest in the program concentration (literature, composition, or creative writing) that he or she has chosen and the experiences (academic and non-academic) that have shaped this interest and prepared the applicant for graduate work in this field.

 - Three confidentially submitted recommendation forms (found on the department website) for all students (both California State University, Sacramento and other institutions).
 Students graduating from universities other than California State University, Sacramento, must also provide formal letters from their three recommenders in addition to the completed recommendation forms.